Portage County Randolph Fair

 Information & Benefits

-The youth, who participate in these projects, rely upon the funds received from the auction to pay off investments and production costs and most will invest their profits in their future education.
-We are lucky to have many past participants return as adults to become advisors, volunteers, mentors, and supporters of the auctions.
+The youth, who participate in these projects rely upon the funds received from the auction to pay off investments and production costs, and most will invest their profits in their future education.
+We are lucky to have many past participants return as adults to be advisors, volunteers, mentors, and supporters of the auctions.

-After the sale, buyers will have their names listed in the barns with the animals they have purchased.
-Buyers will also be listed in various printed ads after the fair.
-Buyers will receive a sale day admission pass for the next year’s fair in a special mailing prior to that year’s fair.
+Buyers will have their name listed in the barns with the animals they have purchased after the sale.
+You will also be listed in various printed ads after the fair.
+Previous year’s buyers will receive a sale day admission pass for the fair in a special mailing prior to current year’s fair.

 Options of What to Do with Animal After Purchase